-If a fire starts while you are refueling, do not remove the fill nozzle.
+If a fire starts while you are refueling, do not remove the nozzle.
 Shut off the flow of fuel by shutting off the pump or by notifying the station attendant.
 Leave the area immediately.

-Filling the Tank with a Portable Fuel Container
+Filling the Tank with a Portable Gas Can

-If the vehicle runs out of fuel and must be filled from a portable fuel container:
+If the vehicle runs out of fuel and must be filled from a portable gas can: